Mansard Roofs

 ANALYSIS

 The roofing complexities associated with mansard roofs can include inset windows, scupper drains for the flat roofs that they hide, non 90-degree corners, both inside and outside, mismatched starter lines, and demand for a top cap flashing that is watertight and visibly pleasant.
 As with all roofs, a secure fastening base is required.
 Some metal products use purlins attached to the structure’s vertical rafters for attachment.
-Because mansard roofs can surround structures such as high-rise apartment buildings, installation may require a full scaffolding system around the structure or even a mechanical lift work platform for safety.
+Because mansard roofs can surround structures ranging from one story to high-rise apartment and commercial buildings, installation may require a full scaffolding system around the structure or even a mechanical lift work platform for safety.
 Most manufacturers have accessories such as mansard caps and inside corner flashings to handle various difficulties.
 But due to the inherent angles when dressing out scuppers and windows, installers may need to modify some accessories and fold flashings on the jobsite in order to fit the exact situation.
 Improperly installed mansard roofs can lead to leaks in soffit and fascia areas.
 Installers’ skill and adaptation of accessories avoids these problems.

 SOLUTION